andrewbaxter/spaghettinuum/readme.md

 To do a lookup, first

 1. You send a request to the resolver
 2. The resolver queries the DHT to find the address of the authoritative publisher for the identity.
-This is like a DNS server of authority - it says who is allowed to dictate records for a name.
+This is like a DNS name server record - it says who is allowed to dictate records for a name.
 3. Once the resolver gets the publisher, it opens a TLS connection to the publisher and asks for the keys.
 4. It sends you the results